DJurkowski/shop-list/README.md

 # TodoList App

-React application which imitates shop list.
+React application which imitates shopping app.

 ## Build With